 Note.
-A registered beekeeper who has moved feral bees into a hive may move the bees and hive if the beekeeper complies with clause 44of this emergency order.
+A registered beekeeper who has moved feral bees into a hive may move the bees and hive if the beekeeper complies with clause 46 of this emergency order.

-44 Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]
+46 Movement of hives and bees by a registered beekeeper [s 50, s 51(a), (c), (i)]

-(1) Unless otherwise provided in this emergency order, a registered beekeeper may move hives and any bees housed within those hives within the Varroa mite general emergency zone if the beekeeper has:
+- (1) A registered beekeeper may move hives and any bees housed within those hives within the Varroa mite general emergency zone if the beekeeper has: - (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, - (b) completed at least one alcohol wash in accordance with the alcohol washing requirements in clause 13 and notified the Department in accordance with that clause, and - (2) A registered beekeeper who moves hives under subclause (1) must: - (a) provide details of the movement of those hives to the Department by completing the hive movement form available at www.dpi.nsw.gov.au/varroa no later than 72 hours after the hives were moved, and - (b) retain details of the movement for 5 years. - (3) A registered beekeeper must not move a hive that has been: - (a) in the Narrabri emergency zones after 30 April 2022, - (b) in the Coffs Harbour emergency zones after 1 January 2022, - (c) in the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone in the 24 months before 24 June 2022. - (4) While moving the bees and hives, the registered beekeeper must:

-- (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, - (b) completed at least one alcohol wash in accordance with the alcohol washing requirements in clause 13 and notified the Department in accordance with that clause, and - (c) provided details of the proposed movement of hives to the Department by completing the notification of proposed hive movement form available at www.dpi.nsw.gov.au/varroa. - (2) A registered beekeeper must not move a hive that has been: - (a) in the Narrabri emergency zones after 30 April 2022, - (b) in the Coffs Harbour emergency zones after 1 January 2022, - (c) in the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone in the 24 months before the date of the proposed movement. - (3) Before moving the bees and hives, the registered beekeeper must: - (a) record the current location of the hives and the destination of the hives: - (i) GPS coordinates, land parcel number or Lot and Deposited Plan details, and - (ii) the street address, and - (b) keep these records for 5 years. - (4) While moving the bees and hives, the registered beekeeper must: - (a) transport the hives in a manner that prevents the escape or entry of bees out of or into those hives, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (5) If a registered beekeeper transits through the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives are travelling, or - (ii) a person in the vehicle, or - (iii) reasonably stopping to rest or have a meal, or - (iv) dealing with an emergency. - (6) A person in charge of premises in the Varroa mite general emergency zone may permit a registered l beekeeper to move bees onto those premises as well as accept bees and hives from a registered beekeeper, but only if the registered beekeeper has complied with the requirements of this clause. - (7) In this clause:
+- (a) transport the hives in a manner that prevents the escape or entry of bees out of or into the load of hives being transported, and - (b) as far as reasonably practicable, avoid transiting through the Varroa mite eradication emergency zone, and the Varroa mite surveillance emergency zone. - (5) If a registered beekeeper transits through the Varroa mite eradication emergency zone, or the Varroa mite surveillance emergency zone, the beekeeper must not stop unless for one of the following reasons: - (a) obtaining supplies, including fuel, that is reasonably necessary for: - (i) the vehicle in which the hives are travelling, or - (ii) a person in the vehicle, or - (iii) reasonably stopping to rest or have a meal, or - (iv) dealing with an emergency. - (6) A person in charge of premises in the Varroa mite general emergency zone may permit a registered beekeeper to move bees onto those premises as well as accept bees and hives from a registered beekeeper, but only if the registered beekeeper has complied with the requirements of this clause. - (7) In this clause: